 ON_COMMAND_RANGE(ID_TB2_CMD1, ID_TB2_CMD3, SomeFunction)

 7) OK.
 The toolbars are ready.
-Next we load the bitmap resource into the CBitmap object m_bckBmp.
+Next, we load the bitmap resource into the CBitmap object m_bckBmp.
 The LoadBitmap function takes the bitmap resource id as the parameter and loads the resource-edited bitmap into the bitmap object.

 //Sample 08: Create the Bitmap

 8) Now we have everything ready.
 The toolbar is ready; bitmap for setting the background is ready.
-The code given below, loads the toolbar into the ReBar Control.
-First, the rebar control is created calling Create function with the “this” pointer as parameter.
+The code given below loads the toolbar into the ReBar Control.
+First, the rebar control is created calling Create function with the “this” pointer as a parameter.
 The pointer specifies CMainFrame as the parent to the m_rebar.

 Next, we add the toolbars one by one.
 The second and third parameter specifies the ForeColor and BackClolor for the ReBar control.
 While adding the toolbars we asked to display the edges also asked to display the Gripper always.
 The below code snippet sets a solid color to the rebar control: